Pam Van Ahn

 Roswell, GA 30075

-A Mass of Christian Burial will be held at 11 a.m. on Saturday, October 19, 2019 at St. Mary's Catholic Church in Lake City with visitation one hour prior to the service at the church.
-A private family burial will be held at St. Mary’s Cemetery, Lake City, after the service.
-A luncheon will be provided for all at St. Mary’s after the burial.
+A Mass of Christian Burial was held on Saturday, October 19, 2019 at St. Mary's Catholic Church in Lake City with burial in the Lake City Cemetery following the service.